qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   A pin |mIconRememberEnabled| button is added to toggle the behavior.
   When active, the last value will take priority over the default value.
-  If you disable |mIconRememberDisabled| the pin, the field reverts to using the default value for the next new feature.
+  If you disable |mIconRememberDisabled| the pin, the field reverts to using the default value A pin button is added to toggle the behavior.
+  If set to |rememberEnabled|, the entered value will be remembered and used for the next new feature.
+  If set to |rememberDisabled|, the field reverts to using the default value for the next new feature.

 .. _edit_widgets: